 Promoting wellness weaves together the CDC content areas and risk behaviors, national and state standards, SEL competencies, brain research, and the transfer of effective teaching practices to the classroom.
-Candidates examine the components of wellness and design strategies to help students build positive health behaviors that impact their health and lifelong wellness.
-Assessments include a minilesson, a school event, and a skills-based unit.
-Course assessments are aligned with MA PSTs and SMKs.
-Pre-Practicum required.
+Students examine the components of wellness and design strategies to help K-12 students build positive health behaviors that impact their health and lifelong wellness.
+Assessments include classwork, wellness policy analysis, a pre-practicum mini-lesson, and a reflection.
+The key assessment is a school health wellness project.